Takatakatake/jako-esperantlingva-paroltransskribo-kaj-interpretado-japana-korea-linux/README_en.md

 source .venv/bin/activate
 pip install --upgrade pip
 pip install -r requirements.txt
-# The repo includes a masked `.env` for convenience (safe template).
+# The repo includes a masked template file ` .env.example` for convenience.
-# If you already have `.env`, open it and replace values as needed.
-# If not, copy from the example and edit:
+# Do not commit real secrets.
+If you do not have a `.env`, copy from the example and edit:
 test -f .env || cp .env.example .env
 ```